tjanczuk/edge/README.md

 Additionally, the following happens during the mapping:
 * To represent the Exception type, its full name is stored as `name`.
 * To follow the [JavaScript convention for Errors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error), the `Message` is also stored as the property `message`.
-* System::Reflection::RuntimeMethodInfo are not copied to avoid stack overflows
+* `System::Reflection::RuntimeMethodInfo`s are not copied to avoid stack overflows

 ```
 $>node sample.js